vseryakov/bkjs-wand/README.md

      - gravity - northwest, north, northeast, west, center, east, southwest, south, southeast

-  On return the callback will receive the image data if no outfile was specified or null, and the third argument if an object with the result image information: file, ext, height, width, orientation.
+  On return the callback will receive the image data if no outfile was specified or null, and the third argument if an object with the result image information: file, ext, height, width, orientation, rotation.

+  The original image dimentions are returned as _width and _height.

   The file where the image is sved will have the actual extention, if the outfile parameter contains invalid extention it will be replaced with the actual resulting image type.

 ```javascript